-- 1.2.1 General Courses of Fire: - 1.2.1.1 "Short Courses" must not require more than 5 rounds to complete and no more than 2 shooting locations.
-If 2 hits per paper target are required, the number of rounds is increased to 10. - 1.2.1.2 "Medium Courses" must not require more than 10 rounds to complete and no more than 3 shooting locations.
-Course design and construction must not require more than 5 scoring targets to be shot from any single location.
-If more than 5 scoring targets can be shot from a single location, the extra scoring targets must be able to be shot from another shooting location.
-If two hits per paper target are required, the number of rounds is increased to 20.
+- 1.2.1 General Courses of Fire: - 1.2.1.1 "Short Courses" must not require more than 8 rounds to complete and no more than 2 shooting locations.
+This is reduced to a maximum of 7 rounds in cases where the gun starts with an empty chamber (Option 2, see Rule 8.1.1.2). - 1.2.1.2 "Medium Courses" must not require more than 16 rounds to complete.
+Course design and construction must not allow the opportunity for more than 8 shootable targets or 8 scoring hits to be available from any single location or view.
+Courses of Fire should be designed for a minimum of 10 rounds.

-- 1.2.1.3 "Long Courses" must not require more than 20 rounds to complete.
-Course design and construction must not require more than 5 scoring targets to be available from any single location or view.
-If more than 5 scoring targets can be shot from a single location, the extra scoring targets must be able to be shot from another shooting location If 2 hits per paper target are required, the number of rounds is increased to 40. - 1.2.1.4 The recommended balance for an IPSC match is a ratio of 3 Short Courses to 2 Medium Courses to 1 Long Course.
-Where possible, it is further recommended that no single COF in a match represents more than 15% of the total match points available. - 1.2.1.5 The recommended balance for an IPSC Rifle match with regards to target distance is: 30% of all targets to be less than 60 meters, 50% to be between 60 and 150 meters and 20% to be between 150 and 300 meters. - 1.2.2 Special Courses of Fire: - 1.2.2.1 If 2 hits per paper target are required; "Standard Exercises" must not require more than 24 rounds to complete.
-Component strings must not require more than 6 rounds (12 rounds if a mandatory reload is specified).
-The use of the weak shoulder may not be specified. - 1.2.2.2 If 1 hit per paper target is required "Standard Exercises" must not require more than 12 rounds to complete.
-Component strings must not require more than 3 rounds (6 rounds if a mandatory reload is specified).
-Mandatory reloads, shooting positions and stances may be specified.
-The use of the weak shoulder may not be specified. - 1.2.2.3 "Classifiers" Courses of fire published by a Regional Directorate and/or IPSC, which are available to competitors seeking a regional and/or international classification.
+- 1.2.1.3 "Long Courses" must not include more than 28 targets and are restricted to a maximum of 32 scoring hits.
+Course design and construction must not allow the opportunity for more than 8 shootable targets or 8 scoring hits to be available from any single location or view.
+A COF requiring 24 or more rounds should not stipulate an unloaded gun as a start condition. - 1.2.1.4 The recommended balance for an IPSC match is a ratio of 3 Short Courses to 2 Medium Courses to 1 Long Course.
+Additionally, there should be no more than one unloaded (Option 3) start for every 6 stages, nor should any single COF represent more than 15% of the total match points available. - 1.2.2 Special Courses of Fire: - 1.2.2.1 "Standard Exercises" must not require more than 24 rounds to complete.
+Component strings must not require more than 6 rounds (12 rounds if a mandatory reload is specified). - 1.2.2.2 Not applicable. - 1.2.2.3 "Classifiers" Courses of fire published by a Regional Directorate and/or IPSC, which are available to competitors seeking a regional and/or international classification.
 Classifiers must be set-up in accordance with these rules and be conducted strictly in accordance with the notes and diagrams accompanying them.
-Results must be submitted to the publishing entity in the format required (with the applicable fees, if any), in order for them to be recognized. - 1.2.3 Supplementary Courses of Fire: - 1.2.3.1 "Shoot-Off" must not require more than 6 rounds for manual action Divisions, and 12 rounds for semi auto Divisions, to complete.
+Results must be submitted to the publishing entity in the format required (with the applicable fees, if any), in order for them to be recognized. - 1.2.3 Supplementary Courses of Fire: - 1.2.3.1 "Shoot-Off" must not require more than 8 rounds to complete and may require a mandatory reload. - 1.2.3.2 "Load one, Shoot one" may be incorporated into "Standard Exercises" in Level I and II matches only as a further test of skill with a shotgun.
+The shotgun must start unloaded (see Rule 8.1.1.3).
+Only one round at a time may be loaded, and then fired.
+There must not be more than one round loaded in the shotgun at any time.
+See Rule 10.2.10 for penalties.